+A. GENERAL:

-- A. GENERAL: - (1) Notwithstanding any other provision of a County ordinance to the contrary, all garbage which is generated in or brought into the unincorporated territory of the County of Nevada shall, to the extent that such waste is suitable for disposal through the County's waste disposal system or such other facilities of the County's solid waste disposal system as the County may from time to time direct.
-This ordinance shall not prohibit the composting or burning of yard waste if conducted in accordance with other applicable laws and Air District regulations.
-(As used herein, "garbage, recyclable materials or organic waste which is generated in or brought into the unincorporated territory of the County" shall refer to all such materials which comes from the use or manufacture of any other material or product, by any person, firm, corporation or entity living, staying or doing business in Nevada County.
-This term shall not be deemed to include solid waste and/or recyclable material which is generated outside of the County and is merely being transported through the County.) - (2) It is the intent of the Board of Supervisors in adopting this provision (ordinance) to secure a continuous flow of garbage to be disposed of through the County solid waste disposal system in order to provide a source of revenue which will be utilized to pay for the capital improvements which the County has and will be making to the solid waste disposal system.
-The Board further finds that such a commitment is necessary to secure the funding for the capital improvements are necessary to provide an adequate solid waste disposal system which is required to provide for the public health, safety and general welfare. - (3) Exceptions: - (a) The County may, but shall not be required to, allow the disposal of garbage at other than a facility which is part of the County's solid waste disposal system by the granting of a license therefor to the person, entity, firm or corporation proposing such alternative waste disposal.
-Any such license shall require the licensee to pay a license fee for such alternative disposal which is calculated to, at a minimum, compensate the County for the fees that such diverted waste would have paid as and for debt service under any financing previously secured by the County for the solid waste disposal system. - (b) This section (ordinance) shall not apply to residents who personally haul their own refuse for disposal. - (4) Any violation of the provisions of this section (ordinance) shall constitute a nuisance which shall be subject to abatement in accordance with the applicable provisions of law.
+(1) 1.-Notwithstanding any other provision of a County ordinance to the contrary, all solid wastegarbage which is generated in or brought into the unincorporated territory of the County of Nevada shall, to the extent that such waste is suitable for disposal through the County's waste disposal system, be disposed of at the County landfill or such other facilities of the County's solid waste disposal system as the County may from time to time direct.
+This ordinance shall not prohibit the composting or burning of yard waste if conducted in accordance with other applicable laws- and Air District regulations.
+(As used herein, "solidgarbage, recyclable materials or organic waste which is generated in or brought into the unincorporated territory of the County" shall refer to all solid waste and/or recyclable materials which comes from the use or manufacture of any other material or product, by any person, firm, corporation or entity living, staying or doing business in Nevada County.
+This term shall not be deemed to include solid waste and/or recyclable material which is generated outside of the County and is merely being transported through the County.)

+(2) 2.-It is the intent of the Board of Supervisors in adopting this provision (ordinance) to secure a continuous flow of solid wastegarbage to be disposed of through the County solid waste disposal system in order to provide a source of revenue which will be utilized to pay for the capital improvements which the County has and will be making to the solid waste disposal system.
+The Board further finds that such a commitment is necessary to secure the funding for the capital improvements to the solid waste disposal system and that such capital improvements are necessary to provide an adequate solid waste disposal system which is required to provide for the public health, safety and general welfare.